The Ultimate Packing Guide: One Year Traveling

 • Travel Adapter; different countries, different outlets.
 It’s important to have a way to charge your devices, and adapters can be very expensive once you’re at a destination.
 I use the TESSAN Universal Adapter.

-• Portable Phone Charger; a lot of public transportation vehicles have ports to plug in devices, but sometimes you need to charge your phone on the go.
+• Portable Phone Charger; a lot of public transportation vehicles in Europe have ports to plug in devices, but sometimes you need to charge your phone on the go.
 I use this mini portable charger that plugs directly into my phone, and it’s the perfect size to tuck into my pocket or fanny pack when not in use.

 • Earbuds/Headphones; again, this is a preference for in-ear or over-ear.
 I’m sure you already have a favorite pair, so bring them, any case they might have, and their charging cords.